 In short, this detailed series of documentaries builds a detailed picture of the Jack the Ripper mystery as it unfolded.

 LIFE IN THE VICTORIAN EAST END – THE NEMESIS OF NEGLECT

 We begin with a look at the East End of the time and explore the teeming streets and crime-ridden thoroughfares that provided the backdrop against which the saga of the Ripper murders was played out.

 Our Nemesis of Neglect video paints a vivid picture of everyday life in the Victorian East End, showing how many people came to see Jack the Ripper as a monster that had been spawned by the horrific social conditions in the East End of London.

 THE FIRST JACK THE RIPPER MURDER

-Richard Jones takes you on a step by step tour through the events of that morning disclosing how Mary had earlier been ejected from a Common Lodging House in Thrawl Street because she lacked the fourpence to pay for a bed for the night.
+Having traced her life up to August 1888, Richard then takes you on a step by step journey through the events of the morning of August 31st, 1888, disclosing how Mary had earlier been ejected from a Common Lodging House in Thrawl Street because she lacked the fourpence to pay for a bed for the night.

 We visit the site where her body was discovered by two carters, Charles Cross and Robert Paul, who were on their way to work at 3.40am, and we reveal how the murder site was so dark that they didn’t actually notice that he throat had been cut; a discovery that was, in fact made, by the local beat officer, PC Neil, when he patrolled along Buck’s Row, shortly after Cross and Paul had left the scene.